martwijnman/BarrocIntens/BarrocIntens/CONVENTIONS.md

 ## General guidelines
 - Always use Laravel's built-in structures (Eloquent, Blade, Service Container, Farcades)
 - No spaghetti code: separate responsibilities (Controllers, Models, Services)
+- All code is required to be in english

 ## code languages & frameworks
 -  backend: C#